captainread/beasts-vs-brains/README.md

 ### A Multiple Choice Quiz

 - Create a quiz that asks a series of questions in turn to the user.
-- Each question should have mutliple choice answers the user can click on.
+- Each question should have multiple choice answers the user can click on.
 - The user should recieve feedback telling them if they got the answer right as well as moving on to the next question.
 - At the end of the quiz they should be given their score.